unmeshk/klugscheisser/README.md

 ## License

+MIT license.
 See the LICENSE file for details.